 Early History of the Ardant family

 This web page shows only a small excerpt of our Ardant research.
-Another 304 words (22 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardant History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardant History in all our PDF Extended History products and printed products wherever possible.

 Ardant Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Ardant has appeared include Ardern, Arden, Arderne, Adron, Harden, Ardin and many more.

 Early Notables of the Ardant family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

-Edward Arden (1542?-1583)...
-Another 80 words (6 lines of text) are included under the topic Early Ardant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) are included under the topic Early Ardant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ardant family to the New World and Oceana
+Migration of the Ardant family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Ardant arrived in North America very early: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.